Table of contents

 - Directly import products from your dashboard to Shopify using a SaaS tool.

-Skip the hassle and use a tool to import all products for free:
+Skip the hassle and use a tool to import all products through a Shopify PIM.

 Otherwise, let’s move forward with the next steps.